 If you're having any difficulties using Patient Access, please click here.

-As we prepare for the Christmas and New Year period, we are sharing important information about pharmacies opening hours.
+As we prepare for the Easter Bank holiday, we are sharing important information about pharmacies opening hours.

 Your GP, nurse or pharmacist will not generally give you a prescription for over the counter medicines for a range of short-term, minor health concerns.
 Instead, over the counter medicines are available to buy in a pharmacy or supermarket in your local community.
 The team of qualified healthcare professionals at your local pharmacy can offer clinical advice to safely and effectively manage minor health concerns.
 This includes: